 Very much unlike the cases of early medieval Denmark, Norway, Sweden, Iceland, and the Faroe Islands, documentation regarding the Viking Age in Finland is very scarce.
 Possibly with the exception of the Åland Islands (an autonomous Swedish-speaking archipelago situated in the Gulf of Bothnia, Baltic Sea), there is little information on how the Viking period unfolded throughout the Finnish mainland.
-Furthermore, during this period of time many questions arises with respect to the political, social, and economic links between the Finnish people and the early medieval Scandinavian kingdoms.
+Furthermore, during this period of time, many questions can arise with respect to the political, social, and economic links between the Finns and the early medieval Scandinavian kingdoms.

 One of these questions, for example, is: ‘were the Finns among the Vikings’?
 Although the question is formulated in a rather easy way, it certainly requires a far more complex answer.
 First of all, the Finns are a people of Finnic origin and their language, Finnish, is consequently part of this linguistic family (alongside most notably Estonian and Hungarian).

 The Finno-Ugric language family is a linguistic branch that is strikingly different from the rest of the Indo-European languages spoken in Europe, and so, logically, Finnish is different from neighbouring North Germanic languages (i.e. Norwegian or Swedish), albeit being influenced by Swedish from historical reasons.
 Additionally, Finland as a country is also situated in Fennoscandia, rather than in Scandinavia proper (which tends to be quite a popular geographical misconception).